astronomer/docs/learn/airflow-context.md

 ### params

-In the `params` key you can find a dictionary of all DAG- and task-level params that were passed to a specific task instance.
+The `params` key contains a dictionary of all DAG- and task-level params that were passed to a specific task instance.
 Individual params can be accessed using their respective key.

 ```python
 @task